Republican Rep. Jim Banks wins Indiana’s open U.S. Senate seat

-INDIANAPOLIS (AP) — Republican Jim Banks, an outspoken supporter of former President Donald Trump, is seeking to capture Indiana’s open U.S. Senate seat in the reliably conservative state against Democrat Valerie McCray.
+INDIANAPOLIS (AP) — Republican Jim Banks, an outspoken supporter of former President Donald Trump, won Indiana’s open U.S. Senate seat on Tuesday, defeating political newcomer and Democrat Valerie McCray.

-Banks, 45, is strongly favored to win the Senate race in the Hoosier state, which Trump won by large margins in 2016 and 2020.
+Banks, 45, was strongly favored to win the Senate race in the Hoosier state, which Trump won by large margins in 2016 and 2020.

 Banks is a combative defender of Trump who voted against certifying Joe Biden’s presidential election victory after a mob of Trump supporters stormed the U.S. Capitol on Jan.
 6, 2021.
 He had no challenger in the May primary after a series of legal battles ultimately removed egg farmer John Rust from the Republican ballot.

 The sitting congressman represents northeastern Indiana’s 3rd District.
-He passed on another House term to run for the Senate seat being vacated by fellow Republican Mike Braun who is vying for the Indiana governor’s office.
+He passed on another House term to run for the Senate seat being vacated by fellow Republican Mike Braun who won Indiana’s governor’s office in Tuesday’s elections.
 Current Republican Gov. Eric Holcomb is term-limited.

 McCray, a clinical psychologist from Indianapolis, is a political newcomer whose name is appearing on a statewide ballot for the first time.
 In 2022, she sought to challenge Republican U.S. Sen. Todd Young in his reelection bid but didn’t get enough signatures to secure a spot on the Democratic primary ballot.
 The Senate seat Young holds will next be up for election in 2028.